The Design Problem ¶

 - Create incentives that encourage hosting less popular content.
 For example, “Users who share datasets with less than 5 peers get a free gold account.”
 See Cautious Optimism for more details.

 When there is a large amount of information on the network with varied relevance and popularity.

 Best Practices: How to Implement Conditional Sharing? ¶

-- Ensure you use a protocol & library that allows you to control with whom data is shared and when, including individual blocks.
+- Ensure you can control with whom data is shared and when, including individual blocks of data.

 - Create smart defaults based on the type of information and group dynamics of your application, but allow users to modify this easily using sliders and toggles.